-- 2.1 The climatic criteria are considered first when classifying land as climate can be overriding in the sense that severe limitations will restrict land to low grades irrespective of favourable site or soil conditions. - 2.2 The main parameters used in the assessment of the overall climatic limitation are annual average rainfall, as a measure of overall wetness, and accumulated temperature, as a measure of the relative warmth of a locality. - 2.3 A detailed assessment of the prevailing climate was made by interpolation from a 5km gridpoint dataset (Met.
+- 2.1 The climatic criteria are considered first when classifying land as climate can be overriding in the sense that severe limitations will restrict land to low grades irrespective of favourable site or soil conditions. - 2.2 The main parameters used in the assessment of an overall climatic limitation are annual average rainfall, as a measure of overall wetness, and accumulated temperature, as a measure of the relative warmth of a locality.

+- 2.3 A detailed assessment of the prevailing climate was made by interpolation from a 5km gridpoint dataset (Met.
 Office 1989).
 The details are given in the table below and these show that there is no overall climatic limitation affecting the site. - 2.4 No local climatic factors such as exposure or frost risk affect the site.
-However climatic factors do interact with soil factors to affect soil wetness and droughtiness limitations.
-It should be noted that average annual rainfall and field capacity days are high in a regional context.
-This increases the risk of soil wetness/workability problems.
+However it should be noted that the local climate is quite wet in a regional context with high rainfall, high field capacity days and low moisture deficits.
+As a result these climatic characteristics will interact with soil properties to increase the risk of soil wetness problems.